-America’s battle with prescription drugs has reached an astounding new height, and there appears to be no end in sight.
-The statistics show that prescription drug abuse is a very serious problem, and it’s quickly getting out of control.
+America’s battle with prescription drug abuse has reached an astounding new height, and there appears to be no end in sight.
+The statistics show that prescription drug abuse is a severe problem, and it’s quickly getting out of control.

 In fact, the CDC says the problem has reached epidemic proportions.
 There isn’t a single section of society that prescription drug abuse hasn’t touched.
 Most people know at least one person who has battled an addiction to prescription drugs.

-Each year, thousands of individuals die from an overdose on prescription drugs.
-However, these individuals didn’t purchase heroin from some guy on a street corner.
-They didn’t purchase brown flakes from a friend of a friend.
+Each year, thousands of individuals die from an overdose of prescription drugs.
+However, these people didn’t purchase heroin from some guy on a street corner.
+They didn’t buy brown flakes from a friend of a friend.
 These individuals prematurely lost their lives because of legal, prescribed medications.
 Many people who have died from an overdose were prescribed legitimate prescriptions.
-These medications are made in a state-of-the-art laboratory, which is regulated by the FDA.
+These drugs are made in a state-of-the-art laboratory, which is regulated by the FDA.

 What is Being Done About It?

-When compared with the typical addiction stories portrayed in Hollywood movies, the prescription drug epidemic is quite different, which is why it requires a completely different solution.
+When compared with the common addiction stories portrayed in Hollywood movies, the prescription drug epidemic is entirely different, which is why it requires an entirely different solution.

-It’s a very unique challenge and requires a unique solution.
-Law enforcement is always pursuing cases that involve people selling prescription drugs, but many people actually need legitimate prescription drugs.
+It’s a unique challenge and requires a unique solution.
+Law enforcement is always pursuing cases that involve people selling prescription drugs, but many people need legal prescription drugs.
 Many physicians prescribe painkillers to people that need them, and the physicians have the best intentions, but in the end, a large portion of these drugs end up on the black market.